South America is a majestic continent full of history, scenery and good food – the perfect location for a backpacking jaunt.

 - Cookware: Bringing along a collapsible pot and pan with utensils is helpful when you are cooking by the campfire.
 And don’t forget to include a coffee maker in your backpack if you can’t live without a good cup of coffee in the morning!

 Educating yourself on the local customs, dangerous areas, and way of life in the areas you plan on visiting can be a good way to familiarise yourself ahead of your trip.
-It’ll help you to avoid dangerous situations, immerse yourself in the culture, and maybe learn a few important words in Spanish to get you through!
+It is the best time to visit India article that will help you to avoid dangerous situations, immerse yourself in the culture, and maybe learn a few important words in Spanish to get you through!

 Your biggest safety worry will most likely be theft.
 Remember to keep your valuables out of sight and your important documents and money in a safe place.
 Those working in hostels, or hotels, should be able to point out areas on a map to avoid and places that are must sees.